ReviewMyContract.aiReview My Contract

 What to Do

 When negotiating a liability cap, three principles matter: (1) Push for the longest look-back period possible — 'total fees paid under this Agreement' rather than 'fees paid in prior 3 months.'
 (2) Ensure any fixed dollar cap has been calibrated to your actual realistic exposure.
-Ask the other party: 'How did you arrive at this number?'
-If there is no principled answer, negotiate a higher number.
-(3) For insurance-based caps, require an annual certificate of insurance confirming the coverage is in place and that the cap amount equals or exceeds the policy limit for your contract.
-A cap set at insurance limits is only useful if the insurance actually covers the relevant claims when they arise.
+Ask: 'How did you arrive at this number?'
+If there is no principled answer, negotiate higher.
+(3) For insurance-based caps, require an annual certificate of insurance confirming the coverage is in place and that the cap amount equals or exceeds the policy limit.

 Example Contract Language